 If you’re one of millions of Americans who snore, there are many reasons why you might be sawing logs.
 But there are also some solutions.

 Do you snore so loud it sounds like you’re sawing logs throughout the night?
 Don’t worry, you’re not alone.
 It’s estimated snoring affects around 90 million people.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-People who suspect OSA should seek treatment as soon as possible.
-However,“in the absence of OSA, lifestyle changes should always be the first line of treatment,” Dr. Walia says.
+If obstructive sleep apnea isn’t suspected of being the cause of your snoring, “lifestyle changes should always be the first line of treatment,” Dr. Walia says.
 These include:

 A trip to the drugstore will show no shortage of over-the-counter solutions for snoring, but they are not always backed by research, cautions Dr. Walia.
 However, some treatments may help under a doctor’s guidance:

-About half of those with loud snoring have obstructive sleep apnea, which also can include symptoms such as daytime sleepiness or tiredness, gasping for air or choking episodes at night and witnessed pauses in breathing while sleeping.
-For obstructive sleep apnea, your doctor might order a sleep study in the lab, called a polysomnogram, or a home sleep test.
+About half of those with loud snoring have obstructive sleep apnea.
+For obstructive sleep apnea, your doctor might order a sleep study in the lab, called a polysomnogram, or a home sleep apnea test.

 After diagnosis, these treatments along with lifestyle changes can help reduce snoring and improve your sleep, says Dr. Walia: